TheOdinProject/curriculum/react/introduction/setting_up_a_react_environment.md

 ### Simplifying The Process

-Now that you understand what is involved with starting a React project from scratch, you can breathe a sigh of relief as you find out that we can get started with a _single terminal command_.
+Now that you understand what is involved with starting a React project from scratch, you can breathe a sigh of relief as you learn that we can get started with a _single terminal command_.

 This terminal command is a feature of the beginner-friendly [Create React App](https://create-react-app.dev/), a tool developed by the folks over at Meta which we will be using from here on out.
 It requires minimal configuration and provides extremely useful tools straight out of the box, allowing us to get straight to the learning.
 Let's get started!